Shrimp paste: Terasi

 Terasi (trassi, ꦠꦿꦱꦶ), an Indonesian (especially Javanese) variant of dried shrimp paste, is usually purchased in dark blocks, but is also sometimes sold ground as granulated coarse powder.
 The colour and aroma of terasi varies depending on which village produced it.
 The colour ranges from a soft purple-reddish hue to darkish brown.
 In Cirebon, a coastal city in West Java, terasi is made from tiny shrimp (Acetes) called rebon, the origin of the city's name.
 Another kind is petis made from shrimp or tuna mixed with palm sugar.
 In Sidoarjo, East Java, terasi is made from the mixture of ingredients such as fish, small shrimp (udang), and vegetables.
-Terasi is an important ingredient in sambal Terasi, also many other Indonesian cuisine, such as sayur asem (vegetable soup with tamarind), lotek (also called gado-gado, Indonesian style salad in peanut sauce), karedok (similar to lotek, but the vegetables are served raw), and rujak (Indonesian style hot and spicy fruit salad).
+Terasi is an important ingredient in sambal terasi, also many other Indonesian cuisine, such as sayur asem (vegetable soup with tamarind), lotek (also called gado-gado, Indonesian style salad in peanut sauce), karedok (similar to lotek, but the vegetables are served raw), and rujak (Indonesian style hot and spicy fruit salad).

 On the island of Lombok, Indonesia, a more savoury and sweet shrimp paste called lengkare is made.

 Industry

 Shrimp paste continues to be made by fishing families in coastal villages.
-They sell it to vendors, middlemen or distributors who package it for resale to consumers.
+They sell it to vendors, middlemen, or distributors who package it for resale to consumers.
 Shrimp paste is often known for the region it comes from since production techniques and quality vary from village to village.
-Some coastal regions in Indonesia such as Bagansiapiapi in Riau, Indramayu and Cirebon in West Java, and Sidoarjo in East Java; as well as villages such as Pulau Betong in Malaysia or Ma Wan island in Hong Kong and in Lingayen Gulf, Pangasinan in the Philippines are well known for producing very fine quality shrimp paste.
+Some coastal regions in Indonesia, such as Bagansiapiapi in Riau, Indramayu, Cirebon in West Java, and Sidoarjo in East Java; as well as villages such as Pulau Betong in Malaysia, Ma Wan island in Hong Kong and in Lingayen Gulf, Pangasinan in the Philippines are well known for producing very fine-quality shrimp paste.